Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 Suitable for

-Anyone who wants a free virtual assistant for beginners — especially if you're curious about AI, want quick answers, or just like having a thoughtful chatbot around.
+- Anyone who wants a free virtual assistant for beginners, especially if you're curious about AI, want quick answers, or just like having a thoughtful chatbot around.

 How to start

-Just go to pi.ai or download the app, make an account, and start chatting.
+- Just go to pi.ai or download the app, make an account, and start chatting.
 No setup needed.

 4. Claude

 Claude is a AI assistant by Anthropic.
-It can help you write, code, summarize documents, analyze images, and even build simple apps - all through chat.
+It can help you write, code, summarize documents, analyze images, and even build simple apps or plan your Marketing strategy.
+If you’re looking for a free virtual assistant for beginners, Claude is considered one of the most capable tools out there.

 Key features